-The Community Calendar publishes events, meetings and fundraisers in The Jamestown Sun at no charge.
-To submit an activity, email it to email@example.com — with “Calendar” in the subject line — or fax to 701-952-8477.
+The calendar publishes public events, meetings and fundraisers in The Jamestown Sun free.
+Email submissions to firstname.lastname@example.org — with “Calendar” in the subject line or fax to 701-952-8477.
 Include the type of event, date, time, location (including address) and any admission fee.
-Provide a contact name and telephone number for verification/questions.
-Commercial events (those meant to earn a profit for a business) will not be accepted for this calendar.
+Provide a contact name and telephone number.
+Commercial events (those meant to earn a profit for a business) will not be accepted.